 ICE increases margins for front-month Brent crude futures by 19%

-March 24 (Reuters) - ICE has increased the margins for May Brent crude futures by 19% effective March 25.
+March 24 (Reuters) - ICE has increased the margins for May Brent crude futures by 19% effective March 25, the third margin update this year.

 ((Rowena.Edwards@thomsonreuters.com;))